Skip to main content

 Docker

-If you don't have Python installed, you can use the published Docker image instead.
+If you don't have Python installed, you can use the published Docker image instead:

 docker run -it --rm \

--v "$(pwd)/avatar:/output" \
+-v "$(pwd)/avatar:/app-root" \

 docker run --rm \

--v "$(pwd)/avatar:/output" \
+-v "$(pwd)/avatar:/app-root" \

-quay.io/octopize/deploy-tool:latest deploy \
+quay.io/octopize/deploy-tool:latest install \

 --non-interactive